LiveCodeBench/LiveCodeBench/README.md

 python -m lcb_runner.runner.main --model {model_name} --scenario codegeneration
 ```

 Additionally, `--use_cache` flag can be used to cache the generated outputs and `--continue_existing` flag can be used to use the existing dumbed results.
+Additionally, `--multiprocess` flag can be used to parallelize queries to API servers (adjustable according to rate limits).

 We compute `pass@1` and `pass@5` metrics for model evaluations.
 We use a modified version of the checker released with the `apps` benchmark to compute the metrics.